run-ai/docs/docs/developer/overview-developer.md

 ## API Architecture

-Run:AI is composed of a single, multi-tenant backend (control-plane).
+Run:AI is composed of a single, multi-tenant control plane (also called 'backend').
 Each tenant can be connected to one or more GPU clusters.
 See [Run:AI system components](../home/components.md) for detailed information.

 Below is a diagram of the Run:AI API Architecture.
 A developer may: